Timeline of HIV/AIDS: 1990s

 March 14 – Playwright, lyricist and stage director Howard Ashman dies from HIV/AIDS, at the age of 40 years old.

 April – The Pediatric AIDS Clinical Trials Group (ACTG) of the US NIAID and the National Institute of Health and Medical Research (INSERM) and the National Agency of Research on AIDS (ANRS), France start the famous clinical trial of zidovudine (AZT) in HIV-infected pregnant women named "ACTG protocol 076".
 The trial shows such a big reduction in the risk for HIV transmission to the infant that it was halted prematurely in 1993 and later became the standard of care.

 May 26 – Playwright, lyricist, television writer and theatre director Tom Eyen dies of complications from AIDS at the age of fifty.

 May – The AIDS-related play Angels in America: A Gay Fantasia on National Themes by Tony Kushner premieres in San Francisco.

+June 2 - At the 45th Tony Awards, Jeremy Irons becomes the first celebrity to wear an AIDS awareness ribbon onscreen.

 June 5 – Actor, singer, and dancer Larry Kert dies, at 60, in his Manhattan home of AIDS.

-September 8 – American actor Brad Davis, Golden Globe winning and BAFTA nominated star of Midnight Express and Chariots of Fire died of an assisted suicide drug overdose after suffering from HIV and AIDs since 1985.
+September 8 – American actor Brad Davis, Golden Globe winning and BAFTA nominated star of Midnight Express and Chariots of Fire died of an assisted suicide drug overdose after suffering from HIV and AIDS since 1985.
 He had been an intravenous drug user and was bisexual.

 September 28 – Jazz legend Miles Davis dies at the age of 65.
 The official cause of death is bronchial pneumonia.
 He was taking Zidovudine (AZT) when hospitalized; at the time, Zidovudine was a treatment for HIV and AIDS.

 November 7 – NBA star Magic Johnson publicly announces that he is HIV-positive.

 November 15 – French disco and dance music record producer and songwriter Jacques Morali, known for creating acts like The Ritchie Family and Village People, dies of AIDS-related causes at a hospital in Paris at the age of 44.

 November 24 – A little over 24 hours after issuing a statement confirming that he had been tested HIV positive and had AIDS, Freddie Mercury (singer of the British band Queen) dies at the age of 45.
 The official cause of death is bronchial pneumonia resulting from AIDS.

+The AIDS awareness ribbon is created in 1991.